lizhaoliu-Lec/CPCM/README.md

 ## Experiments on ScanNet V2
 To reproduce the results of ScanNet V2, see experiment scripts [here](scripts/ScanNetV2.sh) for details.
+The script that generates ScanNet testset results are also available here.

 ## Experiments on SemanticKITTY (FoV)